na-na-hi/renget/archive/chic-fil-a.md

 !!! info
     ##/Chic-Fil-A/ Bible Study
 ---
+#####60488555 Anonymous: John 8:44
+`John 8:44:`
+"You are of your father the devil, and your will is to do your father's desires.
+He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
+When he lies, he speaks out of his own character, for he is a liar and the father of lies."
+It's about the kikes obviously.

+Man, there's just something really funny about some random dude on the internet who'd love to creampie Averi while dropping bible verses and reviewing chicken sandwiches.

+######60489040 Anonymous
+\>>60488555
+I've never been into the bible because I thought it was boring and confusing.
+I've always thought that if I wrote my own version of the bible, I would go much greater into depth, rather than the sad excuse we have for Genesis, which just explains that God created the earth and then he created light etc, without actually going into God's thought process behind doing what he does and the intelligent design philosophy into all the life he creates.
+The fact that God created humans in his own image, means that God is a human and if anything, if that's not proof this whole planet is a simulation right from the beginning then I don't know what is, we could easily just be the results of some guy trying to create real life as accurately as possible inside of a computer, to the point where it got so accurate that we are now trying to do the same.
+However, again, God being a human and all makes me believe that either God is an artist and his creations are truly works of art, or that he straight up just copied everything from another life, I mean he literally just copied himself and put humans on the earth and for what reason?
+His own ego?
+He's a sneaky little rat bastard when you think about it, he just does shit and never has to explain himself for anything.
+But I must confess, if the bible was more interesting, I would definitely read it.

+TL;DR I think God should have his own Podcast or a blog or something.
+I don't think its funny, anon, your chicken sandwich was blessed, the mere fact is not funny, it is divine.
+God intended for you to be this way.

 #####59286414 Anonymous: Deuteronomy 27:21
 `Deuteronomy 27:21`
 “‘Cursed be anyone who lies with any kind of animal.’
 And all the people shall say, ‘Amen.’